 What kinds of worlds do not yet fully exist for these people that they would like to see enacted?
 And they just sort of come together and they know.
-World-making is the wilful and relentless enactment of the self that creates a world in which they are possible.
-There are trans artists and people that are gender nonconforming or people that don’t quite fit categories that are comfortable.
-The mere act of creating the worlds in which they exist and [are] reaffirmed, not only for themselves but for their audience.
-It’s like when you ask: “Does it actually work?”
+World-making is the willful and relentless enactment of the self that creates a world in which they are possible.
+There are trans artists and people who are gender nonconforming or people who don’t quite fit categories in which they are comfortable.
+It is the mere act of creating the worlds in which they exist and reaffirmed, not only for themselves but for their audience.
+When you ask: “Does it actually work?”
 I would ask, “For whom?”

 Marlène Ramírez-Cancio is an interdisciplinary artist from Puerto Rico who co-founded and co-directs Fulana, a Latina video collective based in New York City.
 Using parody and satire as a critical tool, Fulana’s faux television commercials, music videos, and print pieces respond to the ways ideologies and identities are marketed through the mass media.
 She is currently Associate Director of Arts & Media at the Hemispheric Institute of Performance and Politics.
 There, she facilitates EMERGENYC, a program that fosters the growth and development of emerging artistic activists.